|

 subjective judgments based on the summation of many also subjective,

 scientific assessments and observations.
+Early in my

 scientific career, I had the good fortune to meet several of the modern